 * Although there are no fences or signs prohibiting access, please do not step into the dino tracks or they will deteriorate over time, and our next generation will not be able to enjoy them!

 * To find these prints, go to Google maps and search for where the South San Gabriel River crosses 183 a little north of Leander.
 You can also use the approximate address: 601 S Gabriel Dr, Leander, TX 78641.
 This will take you to the parking spot (not the dino tracks!)

-If you choose to park right off of 183, there appear to be two parking areas on the south side of the bridge: you can either park in a small grassy lot in front of a fenced off electrical maintenance area on the south east corner.
+*To access the prints, you can park right off of 183.
+There appear to be two parking areas on the south side of the bridge: you can either park in a small grassy lot in front of a fenced off electrical maintenance area on the south east corner.
 There is a path down to the river between 183 and the electrical maintenance area.
 Or it looks like you can park in the median just south of the river, between the north and south bound road in 183.
 Access to the river seems very easy here as well.

 * This is a river bed... if it ever rains in Texas again, the river could potentially fill and the tracks would be unavailable.
 I'm not convinced we will ever be out a drought, but it could happen.
 So keep this in mind!
 Note added 1/15/2015: I took my father over the Christmas break.
 There was water in the river, but the tracks were on a higher ledge and they were dry.
 It would have to be a lot of recent rain, I think, to cover these tracks.